SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/01-Java-Persistence-Query-Language.md

 With **JPQL**, we have to declare the **JOIN clauses** by ourselves.

-As long as we are familiar with how a given **JOIN** clause works, Spring Data knows how to find the criteria to join the table by.
+As long as we are familiar with how a given **JOIN** clause works, Spring Data knows how to find the criteria to join the table.

 There are four **JOIN** clause **types** available in JPQL:

 - **INNER JOIN** - Retrieves entities with matching values in both tables
-- **LEFT OUTER JOIN** - Retrieves all entities from the left table, and the matched entities from the right table
+- **LEFT OUTER JOIN** - Retrieves all entities from the left table and the matched entities from the right table
-- **RIGHT OUTER JOIN** - Retrieves all entities from the right table, and the matched entities from the left table
+- **RIGHT OUTER JOIN** - Retrieves all entities from the right table and the matched entities from the left table
 - **FULL OUTER JOIN** - Retrieves all entities when there is a match in either the left or the right tables

 Take a look at the following example: